 Gordon Wynne, Pastoral Care in the Recession (Dublin: Church of Ireland Publishing: 2009).

 4, Church, culture and being relevant:

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College, Dublin.
-This lecture was delivered in the Mater Dei Institute of Education, Dublin, on 4 December 2014.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College, Dublin.
+This lecture was delivered in the Mater Dei Institute of Education, Dublin, on 29 October 2015.
 Mater Dei Institute of Education (MDI) is a College of Dublin City University (DCU).